Just Cause 2: Development

 Just Cause 2 was developed by the Swedish Avalanche Studios, with Square Enix London Studios providing additional support.
 The game's predecessor, Just Cause, was a moderate commercial success and received mixed reviews from critics.
 The team thought that although it had potential, it was an opportunity missed and described Just Cause 2 as a "sequel waiting to be made".
 Shortly after the start of development, the team begin analyzing the first game's strengths and weaknesses with the intention of improving it.
 They wanted to use the large open world to create rewarding quests and missions, dropping the first game's side missions in favor of faction missions, stronghold takeovers and race challenges to increase gameplay density (keeping players occupied, even when simply exploring the world).
 This density increased the connectivity between the faction and Agency missions.
 Another goal was to improve the game's combat and artificial intelligence, so action stunts would be easier to perform and the game's tactical element would increase.
 The team overhauled the artificial intelligence, improving enemy characters' reaction to player action and their environment.
-The game features a Hybrid Locking System, which make aiming easier, and a real-time destruction system.
+The game features a Hybrid Locking System, which makes aiming easier, and a real-time destruction system.
 The team refined the game's driving mechanics to make them feel more realistic.

 They said that its "over-the-top" action and emphasis on player freedom would distinguish Just Cause 2 from other open world games.
 According to Peter Johansson, many gameplay mechanics were so "crazy" that they hesitated when testing the game; they were included in the final product because it was thought that they would make the game fun to play, meeting the franchise's main goal of performing many stunts in a massive open world.
 Since Just Cause's grappling hook was praised, the team made it more accessible and easier to use as an essential part of the sequel's combat system.
 The team also refined the parachute, making it more realistic and giving players more control of its movement.
 They added the Chaos system, enhancing player freedom by allowing them to progress through the game in a number of ways instead of completing missions.